EUT-Proceed/hydrateTweet-crunch/README.md

 * ``` --min-tweets x ```: used to specify the minimum number of tweets (x) that a user should have to be considered
 * ``` --cache-dir y ```: the name of the cache directory where to store images and files used for the inference process.
 The argument passed in input name is appended to *twitter_cache_* (e.g. given *--cache-dir it*, the folder *twitter_cache_it* will be created)

-## download-images
+### download-images

-To speed up the download of the users' profile image it's possible to run this processor in order to download them in a specific cache directory that can be used later on by *infer-users*.
+To speed up the download of the users' profile image, it's possible to run this processor in order to download them in a specific cache directory that can be used later on by *infer-users*.

-### Usage Example
+#### Usage Example

 ```bash
 $ python3 -m hydrateTweet-crunch --output-compression gz --input-type json \